Academic Policies & Requirements

 Consequences

-Academic dishonesty is regarded as a serious offense against the academic community.
-When a student is believed to have disregarded the principles of academic integrity, consequences will follow.
+Academic dishonesty is a serious offense.
+When a student has violated the principles of academic integrity, consequences will result as follows: